wprender/cloudbreak-docs/docs/aws/deployer.md

 You can [connect to the previously created `cbd` VM](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

-  * Cloudbreak Deployer location is `/home/ec2-user/cloudbreak-deployment/`.
+  * Cloudbreak Deployer location is `/var/lib/cloudbreak-deployment/`.
   * All `cbd` actions must be executed from the `cbd` root folder.
-  * Most of the `cbd` commands require `root` permissions.
-So `sudo su` here would be worth for you.

 Open the `cloudbreak-deployment` directory: